 Are you a trekking maniac?
 If your answer is ‘Yes’, then you are welcome for trekking in Nepal.
-‘Nepal’ and ‘trekking’ are inseparable from each other because Nepal has eight of the tallest mountains in the world above 8,000 meters height.
-You can experience Himalaya trekking in Nepal which is gifted with incredible beauty by Mother Nature.
+‘Nepal’ and ‘trekking’ are inseparable from each other because Nepal has 8 of 14 tallest mountains in the world above 8,000m.
+You can experience trekking in Nepal which is gifted with incredible beauty by Mother Nature.
 You can measure from long to short trek in Nepal to different locations.
-The Great Himalayan Trail with the length 1,700 km (1,056 miles) is one of the world’s longest and highest trekking routes.
-This route which extends from Kanchenjunga in the east to Hilsa of Humla district in the western part of Nepal.
+The Great Himalayan Trail (1,700 km/1,056 miles) is one of the world’s longest and highest trekking routes.
+This route extends from Kanchenjunga in the east to Hilsa of Humla district in the west of Nepal.
 You can taste trekking in Nepal from higher altitude to lower one during the journey through High Himalayas.

-There are many trekking routes in Nepal like Everest Base Camp Trek, Annapurna Circuit Trek, Manaslu Circuit trek, Kanchenjunga Makalu region trek are some of the most done treks.
-Trekking through such routes give you a lifetime experience of natural beauty, snowcapped peaks and splendid landscapes.
-You also know about human settlement areas, people’s socio-cultural aspects and their economic activities of the High Himalayan Region of Nepal.
+There are many popular trekking routes in Nepal all over the country.
+Everest Base Camp Trek, Annapurna Circuit Trek, Manaslu Circuit trek, Kanchenjunga Makalu region trek are some of the most done treks.
+Trekking through such routes give you a lifetime experience of cultural beauty, snowcapped peaks and splendid landscapes.
 You can even taste the local typical food items grown organically by the local people of the Himalayan Region of Nepal.
-Trekking through such challenging but naturally acclaimed sites makes you feel as if you were in a piece of heaven.
+Trekking through such challenging but naturally beautiful sites makes you feel as if you were in a piece of heaven.

-The flow of the tourists from all around the world is high for trekking in Nepal all 365 days.
+The flow of the tourists from worldwide is high for trekking in Nepal all 365 days.
 It is so because all the trekking routes are open throughout the year except on natural calamities and other obstacles.
 The visitors can travel different base camps, trekking routes, high passes, freshwater lakes situated in high altitude.
-Trekking to such destinations gives the visitors a rare opportunity to capture the memory of the heavenly locations in their camera and the mind.
+Trekking to such destinations gives opportunity to capture the memory of the heavenly locations in their camera and the mind.

 The travel agencies established in Kathmandu are Nepal trekking guide for the foreigners who visit Nepal in different occasions.
-The agencies prepare Nepal trekking packages for different durations and trekking in Nepal costs according to the package the tourists choose.
-You can even engage in cheap trekking in Nepal beside the costly ones.
-Trekking in Nepal best time of year is the months March, April, May, September, October and November.
+The agencies prepare Nepal trekking packages for different durations and trekking in Nepal costs according to the tourists’ choice.
+You can even engage in budget trekking in Nepal beside the costly ones.
+The best time to trek in Nepal is the months March, April, May, September, October and November.

 Now, you may be impatiently waiting for knowing about the ‘must-go’ Nepal trekking routes which are thrilling and splendid, too.
-Let’s go for satisfying your desire to know about trekking in Nepal.
+Let’s go for satisfying your desire to know about the most popular trekking regions in Nepal.

 Everest Region Trek

 Everest Base Camp trekking has many long routes around the Everest Region leading to different places.
-Trekking to Kala Patthar provides you have a 360-degree panoramic view of the Everest Summit.
+Kala Patthar is the only vantage point that provides you have a 360-degree panoramic view of the Everest Summit.
 Mt.
 Lhotse (8,516m), Mt.
 Cho Oyu (8,188m), Mt.
 Ama Dablam, Mt.
 Pumori, Mt.
 Nuptse and other peaks come into your sight.

-Another trekking route to Everest Region is Everest High Pass Trek also called Three Pass Trek.
-For the face to face experience of Mountain View and interaction with the Sherpa Culture, this route is useful.
-You have to go across three passes: Renjo La, Cho La and Kongma La all above 5,000 meters during three pass trek.
-Gokyo Lakes Trek situated at an elevation above 5,000 meters is another captivating side of the Everest Region Trek.
+Another trekking route to Everest Region is Everest High Pass Trek or Three Pass Trek.
+You get the lifelong experience of crossing Renjo La, Cho La and Kongma La all above 5,000 meters during this trek.
+Gokyo Lakes Trek (4,700m - 5,000m) is another captivating side of the Everest Region Trek.
 You can find splendid view of blue and green water sparkling in the Gokyo lakes with the mountain peaks on the background.

 After travelling by bus for about 9 hours from Kathmandu, you reach Jiri (also called the Switzerland of Nepal) of Dolakha district for the night stay.
-You can begin your trekking to Everest Base Camp from Jiri following the trail from low to high altitude to reach Lukla.
-Trekking in Everest Region is also accessible through Gokyo Lakes crossing the Cho La Pass for taking the challenge to beat the hard trail.
+You can begin your Everest Base Camp trek via Jiri following the trail from low to high altitude to reach Lukla.
+Trek to Everest Region is also accessible through Gokyo Lakes crossing the Cho La Pass for taking the challenge to beat the hard trail.

 Annapurna Region Trek

 Annapurna Region Trek is one of the most talked trekking destinations in Nepal.
-Annapurna Region Trekking lies in Province No. 4 of Nepal and under the 1,700 km-long Great Himalayan Trail.
+Annapurna Region lies in Gandaki Province of Nepal and under the Great Himalayan Trail.
 This trek comprises other famous trekking routes like Annapurna Circuit Trek, Annapurna Base Camp Trek, Annapurna Sanctuary Trek, Jomsom Muktinath Trek and the Royal Trek.
-Since Tilicho Lake, the world’s highest altitude lake, lies in this region, you can do trekking or hiking there, too.
+Since Tilicho Lake (4,919m), the world’s highest altitude lake, lies in this region, you can do trekking or hiking there, too.
 Similarly, you can plan a day hiking to the Ice Lakes just a few hours away from Manang Village.
-You can trek to Upper Mustang by enjoying the flora and fauna found in Annapurna Conservation Area Project (ACAP).
+You can do Upper Mustang trek to witness the rain shadow area of Annapurna (8,091m) and Dhaulagiri (8,167m) Himalayan region.

-Annapurna Trekking Region is famous for hygienic ‘Thakali food’ and clean hotels and lodges with the best hospitality.
+Annapurna Trekking Region is famous for hygienic ‘Thakali food’, clean hotels and lodges with the best hospitality.
 If you want to interact and know about Gurung Culture (Gurung is an ethnic community) face to face, Annapurna Region is the ultimate destination for you.
 Not only culture, tradition, cuisines and hospitality but you can also experience the intoxicating outlook of the snowcapped mountains here.
-You will be lucky enough to have a close view of the mountains like Dhaulagiri (8,167m), Manaslu (8,156m), Annapurna I (8,091m), Machhapuchhre (6,996m), Nilgiri (6,940m), Tukuche peak (6,920m), Annapurna South (7,219m) and many more.
+You have a close view of Dhaulagiri (8,167m), Manaslu (8,156m), Annapurna I (8,091m), Machhapuchhre (6,996m), Nilgiri (6,940m), Tukuche peak (6,920m), Annapurna South (7,219m), etc.

 Even though Annapurna Region Trek covers comparatively small area, you can find all types of climatic variation found on Earth.
 You can find the production of paddy in the lowland to oat and barley in the highland in this region.
 Next plus point of trekking to Annapurna Region is the mixture of multiple castes, creeds, languages, religions, culture, tradition and festivals.